Tragic California Wrongful Death Case

 Product Liability Factor

 The limousine was operated by Limo Stop of San Jose and was driven by Orville Brown.
 The vehicle was carrying one more passenger than allowed by regulation, but officials have not commented on whether that played any role in the tragedy.
 According to Automotive Information Systems, the vehicle is prone to significant engine problems, including failure of the catalytic converter.
-As the investigation continues, liability may be found against the manufacturer, service and repair shop, owner of the vehicle, or some combination of the three.
+As the investigation continues, product liability may be found against the manufacturer, service and repair shop, owner of the vehicle, or some combination of the three.

 Top Auto Accident Attorneys in Los Angeles